GaborPap/webkitchen-microservice/README.md

 <img src=/public/static/images/screenshots/ingredient_update.png width=700>

 On this page, we can edit the data of existing ingredients.
-On the same page can we add a new recipe to our kitchen.
+IóOn the same page can we add a new recipe to our kitchen.

 ***Recipe list page***

 <img src=/public/static/images/screenshots/recipe_list.png width=700>

 <img src=/public/static/images/screenshots/recipe_list_with_ingredients.png width=700>

 On this page, we can see the recipes stored in our WebKitchen.
 We can see the basic details and the ingredients by the recipes.